Know Your Rights

 - The right to be protected from abuse and neglect.

 By Phone: 989-831-7556 or toll free 800-377-0974

 HIPAA is a law that protects your privacy.
 We are required to inform you of your rights under this law.
 Below is a short summary of your privacy rights under HIPAA.
 A longer version with more information is available by clicking the "HIPAA Notice of Privacy Practices" link below.
 If you have questions you may ask to speak to our Privacy Officer.

 - We will use or share your private information with others as necessary for treatment.
 We may also use or share your information to get paid for our services and to run our agency.

-- We may remind you of your appointment by sending a postcard or leaving a message on your answering machine.
+- We may remind you of your appointment by sending a letter or leaving a message on your answering machine.
 You may ask us not to do these things.